AhmadTaha96/Quora-Questions-Pair-Similarity/README.md

 The second example here explain that even one word can change the meaning of the question referring that some words are very important.

+### Basic Features

+1. question1_freq = Frequency of question1

+2. question2_freq = Frequency of question2

+3. quesiton1_len = Length of question1

+4. quesiton2_len = Length of question2

+5. question1_n_words = Number of words in question1

+6. question2_n_words = Number of words in question2

+7. len_diff = absoulte value of question1 length - question2 length

+8. words_diff = absoulte value of question1 number of words - question2 number of words.

+8. words_common = Number of common unique words in Question 1 and Question 2

+9. words_share = word_common / (len(quesiton1) + len(question2))

+10. frequency_sum = frequency of quesiton1 + frequency of quesiton2

+10. frequency_diff = absolute value of frequency of quesiton1 - frequency of quesiton2